kslamph/git-commit-message-generator/README.md

 The extension can be configured through VS Code's settings:

-- `gitCommitMessageGenerator.llmEngine`: The LLM engine to use (currently only 'openai' is supported)
 - `gitCommitMessageGenerator.baseUrl`: Base URL for the LLM API (default: 'https://api.openai.com/v1')
 - `gitCommitMessageGenerator.modelId`: Model ID to use for generating commit messages (default: 'gpt-3.5-turbo')
-- `gitCommitMessageGenerator.temperature`: Temperature setting for LLM creativity (0 = deterministic, 1 = creative)
-- `gitCommitMessageGenerator.apiKey`: API key for the LLM service (stored securely)

-To set your API key, use the "Git Commit Message Generator: Set API Key" command from the Command Palette.
+To set your API key, use the "Git Commit Message Master: Set API Key" command from the Command Palette.

 ## Usage